kyphan38/web/assets/docs/technical/aws /fundamentals - tech/4-networking.md

 - IP uses source and destination IP addresses for communication
 - IP packets may be delivered out of order

-### Layer 4 - Transport - Segment - Continue Here 0033
+### Layer 4 - Transport - Segment

-Problems
+Problems - Layer 3

 ![img](./img/36.png)